The Trump team knocks on doors. Biden’s supporters dial phones. Voters in North Carolina see two very different campaigns, each risky.

 The Democratic get-out-the-vote effort was curtailed months ago by the coronavirus pandemic and remains far less visible, which has drawn laments from voters and political activists.

-“I know it’s such a struggle because it’s such a Trump thing to do, but I would love to see if they could come do more foot traffic here in North Carolina,” said Jessica Maldonado, 32-year-old educator who lives outside Charlotte and supports Joe Biden.
+“I know it’s such a struggle because it’s such a Trump thing to do, but I would love to see if they could come do more foot traffic here in North Carolina,” said Jessica Maldonado, a 32-year-old educator who lives outside Charlotte and supports Joe Biden.
 “I can feel the difference.
 There is such a strong movement, and people are so passionate about the election. . . .
 I just feel like it’s a missed opportunity.”

 The need is particularly great when it comes to Black voters, community leaders said.